Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

     ![Connection](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_WarehouseIDFallback.png "[Connection]")

-    > [Info] By default, all connections that have been established are first inactive and therefore must be enabled after the connection configuration.
+    > [Info] By default, all connections that have been established are inactive and must be enabled after the connection configuration, see [Enable a connection](./01_ManageConnections.md#enable-a-connection).

-6. Continue to configure the connection, see [Configure the Fiege connection](#configure-the-fiege-connection).
+6. If necessary, continue to configure the Fiege connection, see [Configure the Fiege connection](#configure-the-fiege-connection).

 ## Configure the Fiege connection